udacity/FCND-Controls-CPP/README.md

 # The C++ Control Project

-A cascaded PID controller has been implemented
+A cascaded PID controller has been implemented to control the quad copter.

+# Shortcomings

+.
+Scenario 5, red drone needs to be tuned
+.
+LateralPositionControl, acts more like a PD rather than a cascaded controller

 ## Ruburic Points